gosukiwi/vim-zencoding/README.md

 # zen-coding.vim
 This plugin is a minimalist _Emmet_ (a.k.a zencoding) implementation for Vim.
-It only parses ids and classes, and works for standard HTML as well as React's JSX.
+It only parses ids and classes (so no nested tags), and works for standard HTML as well as React's JSX.

 ```